Last updated: September 21st, 2019

 I’m just saying that you probably aren’t super-talented in 20 different areas.

-But, you do have one or two little things that are undoubtedly amazing talents.
+But, you do have one or two little things that could be considered incredible talents.

 ADHD Secret 6.
 You must answer the question “What am I good at?” as honestly as you can

 Are you a good speaker?
 Can you dance, write, sing or play an instrument?
 Is language your thing?
 Do you speak French or Portuguese so well that locals think you’re one of them?
 Are you good with people?
 Selling products?
 Finance?
 Starting businesses?

 For some reason, people with ADHD usually turn out to be amazing entrepreneurs.
 We don’t really like to deal with authority figures, so many of us like to try striking it out on our own.
 It’s kind of a strange thing – because most people with ADHD either love routine or hate it.

 For many of us who can’t stand routine, naturally reject authority, and need to operate on our own schedule – building some kind of small business is a great way to live life.

 What I’m saying is that there is something for you to work with, at the very least.

 Once you begin to leverage whatever you’re good at, you can start to play with it more often in your free time.

 I understand that you probably “don’t have the time” to leverage your strengths.
 No one ever has the time.

 But, you’ve got to make time.